Schur's lemma: Generalization to non-simple modules

-In general, Schur's lemma cannot be reversed: there exist modules that are not simple, yet their endomorphism algebra is a division ring.
-Such modules are necessarily indecomposable, and so cannot exist over semi-simple rings such as the complex group ring of a finite group.
+Schur's lemma cannot be reversed in general, however, since there exist modules that are not simple but whose endomorphism algebra is a division ring.
+Such modules are necessarily indecomposable and so cannot exist over semisimple rings, such as the complex group ring of a finite group.
 However, even over the ring of integers, the module of rational numbers has an endomorphism ring that is a division ring, specifically the field of rational numbers.
 Even for group rings, there are examples when the characteristic of the field divides the order of the group: the Jacobson radical of the projective cover of the one-dimensional representation of the alternating group A5 over the finite field with three elements F3 has F3 as its endomorphism ring.